 High up the sides of the neck.
 If you have soreness near your jaw (such as from grinding your teeth due to stress), very light pressure may be okay.
 However, don’t compress the jugular vein.
 You’re not likely to knock yourself out, but rolling here is of limited therapeutic use and could be dangerous.
 If you feel dizziness or tingling, you should stop immediately.

 This technique follows the same steps as above.
 However, you’ll be sandwiching your therapy ball between your neck and a convenient stretch of wall.

 One advantage here is that you can apply a medium amount of force, easily adjusted by shifting your weight on your feet.
 You also don’t have to worry about getting down on the floor and up again.

 The disadvantage is that, although you can easily massage the back of your neck, the sides will be a challenge.
 Another thing to remember is that, since you are no longer holding the ball, there is a chance that it might fly loose.
 If you’re struggling to control the ball, try rolling your head from side to side instead of rolling your body up and down.
 This may help you keep the massager in place.

 Same techniques, a new position.
 Here, you rest the ball on the floor and lie down on top of it.
 This lets the full weight of your body push against the massage ball.
 It can be surprisingly intense, as your skull is heavy.
 That makes it a good choice for experienced people who know what they need and what to expect from that particular therapy ball.

 However, the neck to floor technique offers the least control of how much pressure you’re using.
-If you do this on hard, smooth surfaces, you also need to guard against the ball escaping.
-Finally, just like in the neck to wall technique, you likely won’t be able to tackle the sore sides of your neck.
+If you do this on hard, smooth surfaces, you also need to guard against the ball escape.
+Finally, just like in the neck-to-wall technique, you likely won’t be able to tackle the sore sides of your neck.